This course provides mathematical methods to express spatial form. Each lesson is composed of a lecture part and the exercise with a computer.

 The students will comprehend mathematical methods to express two-dimensional and three-dimensional forms by the exercise.

-The course will enhance the students perceptibility of mathematical methods to present spatial form by this course.
+This course will enhance the students perceptibility of mathematical methods to present spatial form by this course.

 Spatial form, curved surface, polyhedron, interpolation, coordinate transformation